 After an easy drive from Lexington, you arrive at the amazing grounds of the Kentucky Horse Park (KHP).
 The Park is home to equestrian competition for a variety of disciplines all year, including the Kentucky Three-Day Event, the only event of its kind in the United States.
 Undoubtedly, the Park will provide a great experience for competitors, friends, family, and spectators.

 Arriving at the Park in the morning, you might treat yourself to breakfast at the onsite diner before heading over to the arena to watch some dressage.
 "What is Dressage?" you might wonder.
 The quick answer is: "An incredible display of horse and rider working together.
 Like ballroom dancing, they move through the arena, working seamlessly to perform the required movements.”
-Make sure you catch the competitors in the Adequan USEA Advanced Gold Cup division.
-These top riders will go head-to-head all weekend for this national championship title as well as the $40,000 purse.
+Make sure you catch the competitors in the $60,000 Adequan USEA Advanced Final.
+These top riders will go head-to-head all weekend for this national championship title as well as the $60,000 purse.

 Be sure to make it back to the Park for the first day of cross-country – the cornerstone phase of eventing.
 The cross-country phase showcases these athletes’ endurance, bravery and across Kentucky’s beautiful rolling terrain.
 Horse and rider combinations must complete a course of fixed obstacles with the goal of finishing within the time allowed.
 You will be amazed was horses soar over the fences and gallop across the country – spectators are encouraged to cheer on their favorite pairs!